IshaanRSharma/dexta-intelligence/README.md

 This one segmentation is the single source of truth the whole system reasons over.
 Chat traverses it to answer "why did I go high then", goals track episode counts, the background producers and the curiosity daemon surface recurring patterns from it, and the Timeline draws it.
-Every episode number in an answer or on screen comes from this graph, with no model in the counting.

 ## Features